Creating a population of

 list, you can set its name, type and initial value using the controls

-when finished defining all the required parameters for this agent type.
+at the bottom of the list.
+Click Next after you have finished defining the required parameters for this agent type.

 - On the next page of the wizard you have to define the initial

 number of agents in the population.
-Choose whether you want to Create population with specified
+Choose whether you want to Create population with a specified

 number of agents, or you want to Create